jayli/vim-easycomplete/README.md

 ### Configuration

 The plugin is out of box and config noghting.
+(If you want full features, please refer to [my full configuration](https://gist.github.com/jayli/75d9c68cdfd286dd84a85c44cf3f9085))

 ### Useage